GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/recommender_platform/unattended_project_recommender.md

 ### Pick your operating project

-You will use this project to enable, and make calls to, the Recommender API.
+You will use this project to enable, and make calls to, the Recommender API, instead of enabling the API in every project you want to examine.

+*Hint: this should be a project where you are an Owner or otherwise have permissions to enable APIs.*

 <walkthrough-project-setup billing="true"></walkthrough-project-setup>